kaneriyaNirmal/SQL-Data-Warehouse-Project/README.md

 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+├── docs/                               # Project documentation and architecture details │   ├── data_architecture.png           # file for the project's architecture
-│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
+│   ├── data_flow.png                   # file for the data flow diagram
-│   ├── data_models.drawio              # Draw.io file for data models (star schema)
+│   ├── data_models.png                 # file for data models (star schema)
 │
 ├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data